seiyria/soa-autofarm/README.md

 * You cannot move Nox while this is running.
 * You cannot block the Nox window while this is running.
 * Your SOA settings must be maxed out for everything (Quality, Resolution)

+### Multi-Nox Gotchas

+If you're using multiple Nox windows, they must be in order, left to right, that you opened them.
+You probably shouldn't close them.
+Hopefully this limitation will be able to go away in the future.

 ## About Source Code